We grab the compound bow to take some target practice on unsuspecting Cell operatives.

 After blowing through a few squads using the various ammo types (my favorite is the space-clearing frag arrow) I stumble across an alien weapon conveniently laying in the open.
 This XPAC weapon uses a plasma ammunition and fires huge, powerful rounds almost like a mortar cannon.
 You can only use these unique weapons until the ammo goes dry; there are no alien ammunition packs.

-As the demo fades to black, I can't help but be impressed by the polished controls, varied environments, and gorgeous graphics.
+As the demo concludes, I can't help but be impressed by the polished controls, varied environments, and gorgeous graphics.
 Crysis 3 isn't rewriting series playbook, but its still capable of delivering a unique gameplay experience thanks to the freedom it grants its players.

 Crysis 3 is scheduled to release on Xbox 360, PlayStation 3, and PC next February.
 To see the game in action yourself, we suggest you view this trailer.